Chapter 14 : Reunions and Weddings

 “Not here,” she replied.
 She started walking slowly out to the middle of the field.
 Still perfectly in view of the house, just in case his mother decided to check up on them.

-Ron followed her.
-He sat when she sat.
-“Alright, what?”
+Ron followed her and sat when she sat, “Alright, what?”

 “We need to leave soon to take care of those Horcruxes,” she said simply.

 “How can we leave now?”
 Ron demanded sharply.